Isha28/Isha28.github.io/README.md

      <br>
      This begs the question on what is truly wrong with the TTS solution, as it seems that it can handle most of the text that comes its way.
 Perhaps this problem could be solved by training our own models, but this problem may stem from a deeper issue caused by the source code.
 Furthermore, it seems that after some further testing the discrepancies seem to occur at random.
 For example, the TTS struggled with the singular words 'You' and 'Road', but after using these words in a sentence like 'How are you today' the discrepancy disappeared, regardless of the punctuation.
 Ultimately, further research is required in order to fully debug the TTS solution, but in its current state it is accurate enough for our purposes.
 </p>

+## Conclusion

+<p align="justify">We have devised an end-to-end image to speech translation solution.
+In addition to the image pre-processing done in Tesseract OCR, we added further pre-processing techniques which improvised the text extracted from images.
+This solution provides better results and recognition rate with handwritten texts/noisy images.</p>

+## Future Work

+<p align="justify">In this project, we have only considered the alpha-numeric data associated with the image.
+To extend this study, we can also consider the signs, symbols, diagrams associated with the image to generate speech to provide a complete information.
+Image pre-processing techniques can be enhanced further to reduce the obtained error rate while extracting text from image.

 ## References
 <ol>